ArcBlock/abtnode-docs/src/deployment/behind-reverse-proxy/index.md

   - forge
 ---

-Because ABT Node may contain multiple Blocklets, and almost every Blocklet requires at least one port (not required for static Blocklets), ABT Node and Blocklet will require multiple ports, so in production environments, they often need to be with a reverse proxy server to deploy.
-This document will take Nginx as an example to introduce how to deploy ABT Node with a reverse proxy server, and bind a domain name to ABT Node Daemon and a Blocklet respectively.
+Because ABT Node may contain multiple Blocklets, and almost every Blocklet uses at least one port (not required for static Blocklets), ABT Node and Blocklet will use multiple ports, so in production environments, a reverse proxy may be needed.
+This document will use Nginx as an example reverse proxy to explain how to deploy ABT Node with a reverse proxy server and bind a domain name to ABT Node Daemon and a blocklet, respectively.

 ::: warning
 Make sure the latest version of ABT Node is installed